About Ezra Stiles

 The Dining Hall is characterized by strong verticals of stone and glass, soaring thirty feet high in the interior.
 It has a raised stage, suitable for theatrical performances, concerts, movies, poetry readings, and symposia.

 In the archives of the University Library are President Stiles’s office cabinet, two walnut chairs (presented by Mrs. Stephen V. Harkness), a grandfather’s clock which he imported from England, and Mrs. Stiles’s wedding fan.
-His favorite rocking chair, the gift of Malcolm D. Aldrich, is in President Levin’s office.
+His favorite rocking chair, the gift of Malcolm D. Aldrich, is in the President’s office.
 Two brass candlesticks and a tilt table that belonged to Ezra Stiles are in the Head of College’s house.
 Gifts to the Library of the College have included miscellaneous Stiles letters and manuscripts, his “Plan of a University” and “Inaugural Lecture,” his Yale College diploma, and books on Yale from the library of George H. Nettleton.

 Dean Keller’s copy of Samuel King’s 1771 portrait of Stiles hangs in the Head of College’s House.
 In the Fellows’ Lounge hangs a photographic copy of Samuel King’s 1782 portrait of President Stiles’s friend, Rabbi Haim Isaac Carigal, as well as a photographic copy of King’s portrait of Ezra Stiles.